Different Sex Drives in Marriage for most couples, reminds me of this joke:

 His friend answers: “Yah, and in such small portions!”

-And most complain about the amount more than the quality.
+And when couples complain about different sex drives in Marriage, most complain about the amount of sex they have more than the quality of the sex!

 Now when you think about it for a moment, you realize that it makes sense to want less of something that is very unsatisfying.
 But the reverse is often true.